On noncommutative extensions of linear logic: Semicommutative linear logic

-Recall that an {\it elementary path} in a graph is a path traversing each of its vertices exactly once.

-An {\it elementary cycle} is a cycle traversing exactly once each of its vertices except the starting and the ending one.
+In order to define proof-nets we introduce more terminology.
+Recall that an \emph{elementary path} in a graph is a path traversing each of its vertices exactly once.
+An \emph{elementary cycle} is a cycle traversing exactly once each of its vertices except the starting and the ending one.

 Now let $\rho$ be a proof-structure, and $\phi$ be an elementary path, respectively, elementary cycle, in $\rho$.
-A {\it critical link} on $\phi$ is an ordered link such that $\phi$ goes through its conclusion and both premises.
+A \emph{critical link} on $\phi$ is an ordered link such that $\phi$ goes through its conclusion and both premises.

-The path, respectively, cycle, $\phi$ is {\it essentially directed}, if it goes through all its critical links in the direction of arrows.
-(For example for a $\vec\wp$-link $A\vec\wp B$, the path $\phi$ should go as $A$---$A\vec\wp B$---$B$).
+The path, respectively, cycle, $\phi$ is \emph{essentially directed}, if it goes through all its critical links in the direction of arrows.
+(For example for a $\vwpop$-link $A\vwpop B$, the path $\phi$ should go as $A$---$A\vwpop B$---$B$).

 We now proceed to defining proof-nets.
 We use switchings in the style of Danos-Regnier criterion.

-A {\it switching} $\sigma$ of the proof-structure $\rho$ is a choice, for each generalized $\wp$-link, of one of the two edges forming the link.
-The {\it first round} of the switching $\sigma$ of the proof-structure $\rho$ is the undirected graph obtained from $\rho$ by erasing from each generalized $\wp$-link the edge chosen by $\sigma$ and forgetting directions of remaining edges.
-The {\it second round} of $\sigma$ is the directed graph obtained from $\rho$ by erasing, for each $\wp$-link the edge chosen by $\sigma$ (but not touching $\vec\wp$-links, and keeping directions of the edges).
+A \emph{switching} $\sigma$ of the proof-structure $\rho$ is a choice, for each generalized $\wpop$-link, of one of the two edges forming the link.
+The \emph{first round} of the switching $\sigma$ of the proof-structure $\rho$ is the undirected graph obtained from $\rho$ by erasing from each generalized $\wpop$-link the edge chosen by $\sigma$ and forgetting directions of remaining edges.
+The \emph{second round} of $\sigma$ is the directed graph obtained from $\rho$ by erasing, for each $\wpop$-link the edge chosen by $\sigma$ (but not touching $\vwpop$-links, and keeping directions of the edges).

-\bd A proof-net is a proof-structure $\rho$, such that for any switching $\sigma$ the first round is connected and acyclic, and the second round has no essentially directed cycles. \ed
+\begin{defi} A proof-net is a proof-structure $\rho$, such that for any switching $\sigma$ the first round is connected and acyclic, and the second round has no essentially directed cycles. \end{defi}

-A {\it sequent} $\Gamma$ is a multiset of ScMLL formulas.
+A \emph{sequent} $\Gamma$ is a multiset of ScMLL formulas.

-\bd A sequent $\Gamma$ is derivable in ScMLL if there exists a proof-net $\rho$ whose multiset of conclusions is $\Gamma$.
+\begin{defi} A sequent $\Gamma$ is derivable in ScMLL if there exists a proof-net $\rho$ whose multiset of conclusions is $\Gamma$.
 We say that $\rho$ is a {\bf proof-net of} (the sequent) $\Gamma$.

-A formula $A$ is derivable in ScMLL if there exists a proof-net whose only conclusion is $A$. \ed
+A formula $A$ is derivable in ScMLL if there exists a proof-net whose only conclusion is $A$. \end{defi}

 When the sequent $\Gamma$ is derivable, we write

 We will also use a two-sided notation meaning that the sequent $\Gamma^\bot,\Delta$ is derivable.
 Here, if then the sequent $\Gamma^\bot$ is defined as